Jacobite rising of 1745: Road to Culloden

-Fighting began with an artillery exchange: that of the government was vastly superior in training and coordination, particularly as James Grant, an officer in the Irish Brigade who served as the Jacobite army's artillery colonel, was absent, having been wounded at Fort William.
+Fighting began with an artillery exchange, that of the government being vastly superior.
 Charles held his position, expecting Cumberland to attack, but he refused to do so and unable to respond to the fire, Charles ordered his front line to charge.
 As they did so, boggy ground in front of the Jacobite centre forced them over to the right, where they became entangled with the right wing regiments and where movement was restricted by an enclosure wall.

 This increased the distance to the government lines and slowed the momentum of the charge, lengthening their exposure to the government artillery, which now switched to grapeshot.
-Despite this, the Highlanders crashed into Cumberland's left, which gave ground but did not break, while Loudon's regiment fired into their flank from behind the wall.
-Unable to return fire, the Highlanders broke and fell back in confusion; the north-eastern regiments and Irish and Scots regulars in the second line retired in good order, allowing Charles and his personal retinue to escape northwards.
+Despite heavy losses, the Highlanders crashed into Cumberland's left, which gave ground but did not break, while Loudon's Highlanders fired into their flank from behind the wall.
+The Jacobites fell back in confusion, although those in the second line retired in good order, allowing Charles and his personal retinue to escape northwards.

-Troops that held together, like the French regulars, were far less vulnerable in retreat and many Highlanders were cut down by government dragoons in the pursuit.
-Government casualties are estimated as 50 killed, plus 259 wounded; many Jacobite wounded remaining on the battlefield were reportedly killed afterwards, their losses being 1,200 to 1,500 dead and 500 prisoners.
-A potential 5,000 to 6,000 Jacobites remained in arms and over the next two days, an estimated 1,500 survivors assembled at Ruthven Barracks; however on 20 April, Charles ordered them to disperse, arguing French assistance was required to continue the fight and they should return home until he returned with additional support.
+While much attention has been given to the ground selected by Sullivan, in reality defeat was due to numerous factors.
+In addition to far better artillery and superior numbers, Cumberland had drilled his troops intensively in how to counter the Highland charge, which relied on speed and ferocity to break their opponents' lines.
+When successful, it resulted in quick victories like Prestonpans and Falkirk, but if it failed as at Culloden, the lightly equipped clansmen could not hold their ground.

-Lord Elcho later claimed to have told Charles he should "put himself at the head of the [...] men that remained to him, and live and die with them," but he was determined to leave for France.
-After evading capture in the Western Highlands, Charles was picked up by a French ship commanded by Richard Warren on 20 September; he never returned to Scotland but the collapse of his relationship with the Scots always made this unlikely.
-Even before Derby, he accused Murray and others of treachery; these outbursts became more frequent due to disappointment and heavy drinking, while the Scots no longer trusted his promises of support.
+Government casualties are estimated as 50 killed, plus 259 wounded, Jacobite losses being 1,200 to 1,500 dead, plus 500 prisoners.
+Over the next two days, an estimated 1,500 survivors assembled at Ruthven Barracks, nominated as an assembly point before the battle.
+On 20 April, Charles ordered them to disperse until he returned from France with additional support.
+After evading capture with the help of Flora MacDonald, he was picked up by a French ship on 20 September in the Sound of Arisaig.
+He never returned to Scotland, although the collapse of his relationship with the Scots always meant this was unlikely.